 The criterion specifies that candidates must have taught in two schools prior to entry to the AO route.
 It is not sufficient for candidates only to have had experience of two schools.
 Providers will wish to consider whether a candidate's prior experience of teaching in school provides enough evidence to allow the provider to confidently count those previous teaching experiences towards the two schools stipulated in this criterion.
 Providers will need to be clear about the nature and extent of the prior experience, whether it offered candidates the opportunity to teach children and young people and whether, taken together with other experiences, it prepared the candidates sufficiently to meet the standards for QTS.
 Candidates must show experience of teaching across their chosen age ranges and must be able to demonstrate that they have met all the standards for QTS for these age ranges.
+Typically, a candidate with fewer than 2 years of teaching experience in schools as an unqualified teacher would be unsuitable for the assessment only route.
 Practical teaching experience for the purposes of AO is not restricted to taking place wholly or mainly in England.